Undeacl/Apple-Avalanche-Final-Build/README.md

-Apple Fall Game

-A fun and interactive Python game where apples fall from the screen, and you have to press the corresponding letter key to make them fall.
-The game resets once all apples have fallen.

-Overview

-In this game, apples are randomly generated at various positions on the screen, each labeled with a letter from the alphabet (A-Z).
-The player presses the corresponding key on the keyboard to make the apple fall.
-Once all apples have fallen, the game resets and new apples appear.

-Features

-Random Apple Generation: Apples are created at random positions with random sizes and associated letters.
+# 🍎 Falling Apples Typing Game

+A simple **typing game** built with Python’s `turtle` graphics.
+Apples with letters drop from the top of the screen, and your goal is to type the correct letter to make the apple fall before it disappears!

+---

+## 📖 How It Works
+- The game generates apples with random letters.
+- Each apple displays a letter (A–Z).
-Key Press Interaction: Press the letter key (upper or lower case) to make the corresponding apple fall.
+- Type the corresponding letter (uppercase or lowercase) on your keyboard to make the apple fall.

-Game Reset: Once all apples have fallen, the game resets and new apples are generated.
+- When all apples fall, a new set of apples is generated.

-Graphical Interface: Uses the Python turtle module for a simple graphical interface.
+---

+## 🛠️ Features
+- Randomly generated apples with unique letters.
+- Interactive gameplay using **keyboard input**.
+- Resets automatically once all apples are cleared.